soragXYZ/KlerosBlockchainDevRelatedQuestions/README.md

 PoA networks are less decentralized than public networks like Bitcoin or Ethereum, but they are more suitable for use cases that require a high degree of trust, such as supply chain management, digital identity verification, and other enterprise use cases.

+- Proof-of-X? (with X being a consensus mechanism not previously explained)

-- Proof-of-X is a general term used to refer to any consensus mechanism that uses a specific method or rule to achieve distributed consensus.
+Proof-of-X is a general term used to refer to any consensus mechanism that uses a specific method or rule to achieve distributed consensus.
 "X" can represent any consensus algorithm or rule, and it can be used to create new consensus mechanisms or to describe existing ones.

 ## 2) Hashes